nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

-* Name is invalid
+1a.
+Name is invalid

-> * Program returns error message, saying that name given is invalid<br>
+> 1a1.
+Program returns error message, saying that name given is invalid<br>
   Use case resumes at step 1

-* The date/time given is invalid
+1b.
+The date/time given is invalid

-> * Program returns error message, saying that date/time given is invalid<br>
+> 1b1.
+Program returns error message, saying that date/time given is invalid<br>
   Use case resumes at step 1

-* The date/time entered is already over
+1c.
+The date/time entered is already over

-> * Program marks and displays the task as done.<br>
+> 1c1.
+Program marks and displays the task as done<br>
   Use case resumes at step 1

-* The start time is later then end time
+1d.
+The start time is later then end time

-> * Program returns error message, saying that the start time cannot be later then the end time<br>
+> 1d1.
+Program returns error message, saying that the start time cannot be later then the end time<br>
   Use case resumes at step 1

 <br></br>